-- If it is a database that Salesforce is connecting to, what is the type and version of the database?
+- If it is a database that your Solution is connecting to, what is the type and version of the database?
 E.g., MsSQL, MySQL, Oracle, MS Access., etc. and what version.

 - If it is a business application, what edition or version is it?

 - Does the database or application have an API (application programming interface) or web-services?
 If yes - attach any documentation you have on the API or web-services.

 - What edition of your Salesforce or Conga Solution do you have?
 Does your edition have the API?
 Salesforce Enterprise, Unlimited, Platform and Developer Editions provide the API and additional coding tools; Professional Edition will in very limited cases be sufficient for custom integration.
 In nearly all cases, Essentials Edition will not support custom integrations.
 Consider upgrading in these circumstances if integration is a requirement.